jakubwoloszyn/hello-world/README.md

 I don't think it should stay like that.
 I need to add more stuff to it.
 I edited master without pull requests.
+Now some text added through a second branch.